bd-j/cetus/INSTALL.rst

 Installation (on Hyades)
 =====

 You need to install several packages.
-Also, you will need numpy, scipy, mpi4py, emcee, and some form of pyfits
+Also, you will need numpy, scipy, mpi4py, emcee, and some form of pyfits.
+You should make a directory called something like pyapps or cetusapps or something.
+We are going to put .pth redirects into this directory, and then add this directory to the PYTHONPATH environment variable, so that python can find all of these distributions.

 1. First, make a directory in home/pfs for applications
 2. Install FSPS.